rohan1112/MySQL-Learning/Day 3.md

     SELECT s.sname,COUNT(cnum) FROM orders o , salespeople s  WHERE s.snum=o.snum GROUP BY o.cnum,s.sname having COUNT(o.cnum)>1;

-## 78. Write a query that extracts FROM the Customers table every customer assigned to a

-## salesperson who currently has at least one other customer (besides the customer being

-## SELECTed) with orders in the Orders table.
+## 78. Write a query that extracts FROM the Customers table every customer assigned to a salesperson who currently has at least one other customer (besides the customer being selected) with orders in the Orders table.

 ## 79. Write a query that SELECTs all customers whose names begin with ‘C’.

      SELECT * FROM customers WHERE cname like "c%";

 ## 80. Write a query on the Customers table that will find the highest rating in each city.
-Put the output

-## in this form : for the city (city) the highest rating is : (rating).
+Put the output in this form : for the city (city) the highest rating is : (rating).

     SELECT city,MAX(rating) rating FROM customers GROUP BY city  ;